 Minced chicken would also work well, or a mixture of chicken and finely chopped mushrooms.

-Yes – you could do that.
-Just line a suitable pie dish with the pastry, add the filling and make a pastry lid large enough to fit.
+Yes - you could do that.
+Line a suitable pie dish with the pastry, add the filling and make a pastry lid large enough to fit.

 The baking time should be the same (around 30 minutes).
 Just keep your eye on it.
 The pie will be cooked when the pastry is golden brown.

-Why not pin this recipe beef and onion hand pies to your pinterest board so you can make them later.
+Why not save this recipe for beef and onion hand pies to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Beef and Onion Hand Pies